ht-sdks/consent-manager/README.md

 - Or fully customizable UI/UX through React components.
 - EU traffic detection through [@segment/in-eu][ineu].
 - Ability for visitors to reconsent and change preferences.
-- Automatically updates to reflect the destinations you have enabled in Segment.
+- Automatically updates to reflect the destinations you have enabled in Hightouch.
 - **5.0.0**: Consent Manager will add consent metadata to the context of all track calls:

 Track call message payloads will be extended to include Consent metadata in the `context` object: